The H.E.S.S. transients follow-up system: Real-time Analysis

 \section{Real-time Analysis}

 Any transients follow-up system that aims at providing feedback to array operators, other facilities, or the scientific community in general requires real-time analysis of the data being taken.
 The RTA in H.E.S.S. was developed for Phase I of H.E.S.S. operations, and is described in more detail in \cite{Funk2005} and \cite{Balzer2014}.
-In this section we will focus on the functionality that the RTA provides, its technical implementation in H.E.S.S. as a hybrid system of telescopes, and present key performance parameters.
+In this section, we will focus on the RTA as developed for H.E.S.S. as a hybrid system of telescopes and present key performance parameters.
+The RTA implementation is described in more detail in Appendix~\ref{app:RTA}